Before you arrive

 Many of our students commute to campus, but for some on-campus accommodation is a great chance to live with new people.
 There's accommodation at College Lane and de Havilland campuses, ideal for 24/7 access to facilities, plus lots of support from our resident assistants.

-This means you should aim to have both COVID-19 vaccinations, as well as ACQY vaccine against meningitis, MMR vaccine (measles, mumps and rubella), and the flu jab if you are eligible.
+To get the most out of your time at uni, we encourage Herts students to have had their COVID-19 vaccinations, the ACQY vaccine against meningitis, MMR vaccine (measles, mumps, and rubella), and the flu jab if you are eligible.
 This is important since students will be mixing with lots of new people and often this can result in picking up illnesses.

 Still got questions?